tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/write-your-paper/forest-plot-generation-r.md

   and make informed judgments about the effect of interventions or exposures.

-## Code
+## Forest Plots in R

-One of the most popular packages used for forest plots is [forestploter](https://cran.r-project.org/web/packages/forestploter/vignettes/forestploter-intro.html).
+One of the most popular R packages used for forest plots is [forestploter](https://cran.r-project.org/web/packages/forestploter/vignettes/forestploter-intro.html).
 Compared to other packages (e.g., forestplot), `forestploter` focuses entirely on forest plots, which are treated as a table.
 Moreover, it allows to control for graphical parameters with a theme and to have confidence intervals spread across multiple columns and divided by groups.

 <br/>

+### Upload/Generate Dataset
-The code snippet below shows how to create a `basic layout` for the forest plot:
+The code snippet below shows how to upload an **example dataset** and generate a **basic layout** for the forest plot:

 {{% codeblock %}}
 ```R